openlegend/core-rules/core/SRD.md

 - **Level 10:** The heroes defeat Dezzer Kai.

-**Time Played.** An easy way to schedule rewards is simply to allow players to level up after a certain number of sessions.
-For example, you might decide that every three games, the players will achieve a new level.
-With this method, you don’t have to plan out a campaign’s milestones ahead of time, but you will need to adapt on the fly to your player’s increasing power.
+**Time Played.** An easy way to schedule rewards is simply to give players 1 XP at the end of each session.
+This way, they’ll always look forward to gaining that little extra bit of power that comes from attributes and feats.
+Occasionally, you may decide to switch it up a bit and award players with 2 or even 3 XP if they accomplished a particularly important goal.
+With this method, you don’t have to plan out a campaign’s milestones ahead of time, but you may need to adapt on the fly to your players' increasing power.

 ### Beyond 10th Level